ScottJWalter/obsidian-snippet-downloader/README.md

 This plugin is here to help you to download and update css snippet that are on a GitHub repository.

-The plugin will download all css snippet on a repository, unless :
+The plugin will download all css snippet on a repository, unless they are ...
-- There are two big (< 1MB)
+- ... two big (< 1MB)
-- There are named `obsidian.css` (use BRAT for themes)
+- ... named `obsidian.css` (use BRAT for themes)
-- There are excluded (see settings & excluded)
+- ... excluded (see settings & excluded)

 In setting, you can :
 - Delete a repository.
 Warning !
 It will not delete the snippet from your `.obsidian/snippet` folder.